 - 1. Daily Health Screening - a.
 All students, under the supervision of a parent or guardian, and staff will conduct a health checklist protocol each morning before school (or before boarding buses if applicable) that will determine whether students/staff can attend school/work that day. - b.
 Students and staff who answer "Yes" to any question on the screening should stay home.
 Any student or staff showing symptoms must submit the health screening check electronically and stay home from school. - c.
 The school will provide an app to all students (families) and staff in order to do the daily quick health check. - d.
+There will be a QR code on the main entrance to each building for non-employees who need to enter.
+Everyone will enter a self check before entering any of our buildings and don a mask. - e.
 The health check is a mandatory requirement for every student.
 The health of the entire community depends on each individual being in compliance with our safety standards.
 Any student (parent) who does not comply with this daily check may be required to do remote schooling.